hiroki-it/tech-notebook/docs/infrastructure_as_code/infrastructure_as_code_container_kubernetes_minikube.md

 ❗  The service/ingress <サービス名> requires privileged ports to be exposed: [80] 🔑  sudo permission will be asked for it.
-🏃  Starting tunnel for service <サービス名>.
+🏃  Starting tunnel for service <Service名>.
 ```

 <br>